TheCandidStartup/TheCandidStartup.github.io/_drafts/kia-niro-reat-boot-release-switch.md

 * The problems with the switch are intermittent, but clearly getting worse.
 * Looking closely, I can see that the rubber seal over the top of the switch is degrading and perforated.
 It's possible that water has got into the mechanism.

+{% include candid-image.html src="/assets/images/car/old-switch-surface.jpg" alt="Old Switch Surface" %}

 # Switch Replacement Theory

 * The easiest fix is to replace the switch with a new one.
-* Every previous time we've had a problem that needed a new part, the Kia dealer ended up having to order a replacement from Korea.
+* Every previous time we've had a problem that needed a new part under warranty, the Kia dealer ended up having to order a replacement from Korea.
 They won't order a part until they've seen the car and they won't look at the car until 29th December.
+* Confusingly the part is called "Rear Boot Release Switch" in the UK and "Tail Gate Handle" in the rest of the world.
+Best to search for the part number, 81720-G5000.
 * A quick search throws up lots of sellers.
 They divide into three categories.
 First, there's Ebay sellers who will ship a part direct from China for £15, arriving in a month.
-Then there's the Ebay sellers who will ship a part direct from China for £35, arriving in a couple of weeks.
+Then there's the Amazon sellers who will ship a part direct from China for £35, arriving in a couple of weeks.
 Finally, there are UK based sellers who will ship a part for £80+ pounds, presumably from the UK, arriving in a few days.
 * Assuming we can get the part, can we fit it ourselves or will we need to find a garage to do it?
 * Naturally, I did my research, and found a YouTube video.
 I couldn't find one for a Kia Niro, but a Kia Sportage should be [close enough](https://youtu.be/QaVP4CdzJDA?si=DRA3ahIR8UOP3VA9).
 * Modern cars are not just computers on wheels, they're modular computers on wheels.
 Each module is a self-contained assembly with a plug that connects into the cars wiring harness.
 The hardest part is removing the plastic trim covering up the internals.
 Once you've done that, unplug the old switch, release the catches that hold it in place and plug a new one in.

 # Trim Removal

-* Before ordering a replacement switch I wanted to confirm that (a) we could remove the plastic switch and (b) unplugging the old switch would stop the boot opening itself.
+* Before ordering a replacement switch I wanted to confirm that (a) we could remove the plastic trim and (b) unplugging the old switch would stop the boot opening itself.

 {% include candid-image.html src="/assets/images/car/boot-plastic-trim.jpg" alt="Boot Plastic Trim" %}